 OUR SINCERE SYMPATHY

 The Exeland community would like to extend their condolences to all of the families on the recent passing of:

-In remembrance of some of the people
+In remembrance of special people who graced

-buy a spot on the Memorial Plaque in the café’.
+buy a spot on the Memorial Plaque in the café.

 Contact Janet at the bank for more info.